 Personal Data is any type of data that can be used to directly or indirectly identify an individual.
 Some examples include a name, address, as well as IP address or user name.

-The data controller is the person or organisation who determines what data is extracted, what purpose it is used for and who is allowed to process the data.
-In this context, the school is the data controller.
+A Data Controller is a person, company or other entity that determines the purpose and means of processing personal data.
+They determine what data is extracted, the purpose it is used for and who is allowed to process the data.
+In the case of BounceTogether, the school is the data controller.

+A Data Processor is a person, company or other entity which processes personal data on the data controller's behalf.
 Bounce Together Ltd is the data processor of the data made available in our software products purchased by the school.
-We are trusted with this personal data but do not control it.
+We are trusted with this personal data but do not control what happens with it.

 The right of access (commonly referred to as "subject access") gives an individual the right to obtain a copy of their personal data to help them understand how and why you are using their data.
-In a product provided by Bounce Together Ltd, we provide a means of authorised individuals to supply this directly.
+In the product provided by Bounce Together Ltd, we provide a means of authorised individuals to supply this directly.
 For any assistance concerning a Subject Access Request, please get in touch.